bit-soul/brc-soul/README.md

 * The sign must be from the creator, to avoid others' poison.
 * vc issue and cancel opration have no "opid" field, because issue is out-link operation and canceled vcid should be invalid forever.
 * "opid" shouldn't be zero, should be identity in the same address, to avoid replay attack, timestamp seconds from 1970-01-01 00:00:00 UTC can be used.
-* "attr" field can be extended by the application itself, but there should be some standard fields.
+* "attr" and "ctrl" field can be extended by the application itself, but there is some standard fields, and you'd better add your own prefix to your special field.
 * "time" field should use UTC timestamp, and accurate to seconds.
 * "coid" must be identity global, ((CA_did<<24)|8bit_flag|16bit_number).
 * "vcid" shouldn't be zero, must be identity in the same collection.